CUCyber/presentations/networking/firewall.md

 ### Signature Based Rules

-* signature based rule detection will look for traffic that is known
+* Signature based rule detection will look for traffic that is known
     - example: User-Agent: SQLMap
     - policy: drop connection
-* this is a powerful tool when used in conjunction with others
+* This is a powerful tool when used in conjunction with others
-* makes the attacker work harder to even get a connection established
+* Makes the attacker work harder to even get a connection established
-* will hash files that run through and drop known malware
+* Will hash files that run through and drop known malware